 THE BETTRIDGE FAMILY

-My data on the Bettridges of the Cotswolds is from local archives consulted by Sally M Thomson of Codford, Wiltshire; information sent to me in a series of emails 29 May 2014 to 25 June 2014.
-The ancestors common to both Dora and Sally Thomson are Richard Bettridge and his wife Mary (née Minchin) of Lower Swell.
+My data on the Bettridges of the Cotswolds is from two family historians: Sally M Thomson of Codford, Wiltshire, and a more recent contact that I don’t have permission to name.
+Both have used contemporary documents to compile family trees.
+The information was sent to me by Sally in a series of emails 29 May 2014 to 25 June 2014; and by the other historian in two emails in February 2020.
+Sally worked out that the ancestors common to both her and Dora are Richard Bettridge and his wife Mary (née Minchin) of Lower Swell.
 Dora was descended from Joseph, their fourth son; Sally Thomson is descended from Stephen, their eighth son.

 WILLIAM CRADDOCK BETTRIDGE